RhoInc/sas-beeswarm/README.md

 # sas-beeswarm
-A SAS macro for producing a beeswarm plot (i.e., a strip lot with non-random jittering)
+A SAS macro for producing a beeswarm plot (i.e., a strip plot with non-random jittering)